ABOUT MUSCLE GSD

 Our bodies require energy to perform day-to-day activities.
 To create this energy, our bodies use carbohydrates, fats, and protein.
 When we eat carbohydrates, our body breaks them down into glucose for energy.
 Any extra glucose is then converted to GLYCOGEN and stored in our skeletal muscles (80% of the body‘s carbohydrate reserve) and liver (20%).
 This stored fuel (glycogen) is then used for energy in in the skeletal muscles throughout our bodies.

 WHAT IS THE PROBLEM?

 GSDs are caused by a genetic defect that is inherited from one or both parents.
 Individuals with a GSD either have an absence or deficiency of one of the enzymes that are responsible for using or storing glycogen.

 HOW DOES IT AFFECT PEOPLE?

 Since glycogen is mainly stored in the muscles, liver or both, GSDs usually affect functioning in these areas, with some GSDs also affecting the heart.
-In general, symptoms of GSD may include: enlarged liver, low blood sugar, muscle cramps, activity/exercise intolerance, and progressive weakness.
+In general, symptoms of GSD may include: enlarged liver, low blood sugar, muscle cramps, physical activity/exercise intolerance, and progressive weakness.
 Liver GSDs may result in an enlarged liver and low blood sugar.
 Onset, symptoms and severity vary depending on the type of GSD.

 HOW MANY GSDs ARE THERE?

 At present there are around 20 distinct forms of GSD, split approximately half and half between liver and muscle GSDs.
 Some GSDs have several sub-forms.

 WHAT CAN PATIENTS DO?

 Early diagnosis of muscle GSD is important to ensure proper clinical management.
 Unfortunately, some GSDs are considered ultra-rare with only a handful of diagnosed cases worldwide.
 We encourage patients with a GSD to get involved with national and international patient groups for support and information.